ReScience/ReScience-article/01-introduction.md

 though they rely mostly on code and data that are assumed to be not prone to the aforementioned problems.
 But reality is quite different though.
-When [@collberg:2014; @collberg:2015] decided to measure precisely the extent of the problem, they investigated the availibility of the code and data, and *the extent to which this code would actually build with reasonable effort*.
+When [@collberg:2014; @collberg:2015] decided to measure precisely the extent of the problem, they investigated the availability of the code and data, and *the extent to which this code would actually build with reasonable effort*.
 The results were dramatic.
 On the 515 potentially reproducible papers (out of 613) targeted by the study, authors managed to ultimately run only 102 of them.
 Less